Robust short-term memory without synaptic learning: Results

 Although we have illustrated how the mechanism of Cluster Reverberation works on a modular network, it is not actually necessary for the topology to have this characteristic -- only for the patterns to be in some way ``coarse-grained,'' as described, and that each region of the network encoding one bit have a small enough parameter $\lambda$, defined as the proportion of synapses to other regions.
 For instance, for the famous Watts-Strogatz \textit{small-world} model \cite{Watts} -- a ring of $N$ nodes, each initially connected to its $k$ nearest neighbours before a proportion $p$ of the edges are randomly rewired -- we have $\lambda\simeq p$ (which is not surprising considering the resemblance between this model and the modular network used above).
 More precisely, the expected modularity of a randomly imposed box of $n$ neurons is

 the second term on the right accounting for the edges rewired to the same box, and the third to the edges not rewired but sufficiently close to the border to connect with a different box.

 Perhaps a more realistic model of clustered network would be a random network embedded in $d$-dimensional Euclidean space.
-For this we shall use the scheme laid out by Rozenfeld \textit{et al.} \cite{Rozonfeld}, which consists simply in allocating each node to a site on a $d$-torus and then, given a particular degree sequence, placing edges to the nearest nodes possible -- thereby attempting to minimise total edge length\footnote{The authors also consider a cutoff distance, but we shall take this to be infinite here.}.
-For a scale-free degree sequence (i.e., a set $\lbrace k_{i}\rbrace$ drawn from a degree distribution $p(k)\sim k^{-\gamma}$) according to some exponent $\gamma$, then, as shown in Appendix 1, such a network has a modularity
+For this we shall use the scheme laid out by Rozenfeld \textit{et al.} \cite{Rozenfeld}, which consists simply in allocating each node to a site on a $d$-torus and then, given a particular degree sequence, placing edges to the nearest nodes possible -- thereby attempting to minimize total edge length.
+For a scale-free degree sequence (i.e., a set $\lbrace k_{i}\rbrace$ drawn from a degree distribution $p(k)\sim k^{-\gamma}$) according to some exponent $\gamma$, then, as shown in Analysis: Effective modularity of clustered networks, such a network has a modularity